 (3) Increasing flood awareness by drafting and spreading flood risk maps for 100 % of flood hazard areas

 (4) Improve the flood forecasting system - short term improvement of flood forecasting systems due to international cooperation.
 Prolong forecasting periods by 100 % by 2005.

-The flood risk management approach already included into the Action Plan on Floods will be resolutely continued when drafting the flood risk management plan for the Rhine according to the EU Floods Directive (FD) to be presented by 2015.
-Apart from technical flood proofing measures and the creation of flood retention areas and measures enlarging the river as well as further measures to be implemented by 2020 and leading to a distinct increase of the retention volume along the Rhine, priority is given to measures aimed at reducing the flood risk, e.g. improving flood prevention and flood awareness (see also Rhine Atlas on Floods 2001) and an as early flood announcement as possible as well as immediate information on flood gauges.
+The flood risk management approach already included into the Action Plan on Floods is been continued since 2015 whith the flood risk management plan for the Rhine according to the EU Floods Directive (FD).
+Apart from technical flood proofing measures and the creation of flood retention areas and measures enlarging the river as well as further measures to be implemented by 2030 and leading to a distinct increase of the retention volume along the Rhine, priority is given to measures aimed at reducing the flood risk, e.g. improving flood prevention and flood awareness and an as early flood announcement as possible as well as immediate information on flood gauges.
 According to the EU Floods Directive the risk assessment will not only take into account the protection of man and economy, but also that of environment and cultural heritage.

 Effects of climate change are an additional challenge for the future, as flood risks might rise in winter and risks of low water might rise in summer.

 Thus, the Rhine bordering countries continue their efforts towards making those concerned by floods aware of flood risks and to prepare them accordingly.
 The priority target in the Rhine catchment remains to reduce the flood risk in cooperation with those concerned and the numerous actors in this field.